 The spectacular Cullen Hall houses the world’s finest display-quality collection of gems and minerals.
 See more than 750 beautifully crystallized mineral specimens, including some of the world’s rarest and most beautiful examples.
 Walk-around display cases and fiber-optic lighting offer an optimum view of these dazzling treasures.
 The nearby Eby Hall of Mineral Science explores the history and science of mineralogy.

 Strake Hall of Malacology

-Malacology is the study of molluscs-invertebrate creatures with soft, unsegmented bodies, many of which house themselves in shells.
+Malacology is the study of mollusks-invertebrate creatures with soft, unsegmented bodies, many of which house themselves in shells.
 This fascinating and highly diverse group of animals includes more than 100,000 species, ranging in size from snails so small that we can barely see them to giant squids more than 60 feet long.
-The Strake Hall of Malacology highlights these creatures through models, fossils, dioramas, living specimens and hundreds of rare and spectacular shells.
+The Strake Hall of Malacology highlights these creatures through models, fossils, dioramas, living specimens, and hundreds of rare and spectacular shells.